Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 ### Types of monitoring graphs
 1. Invocations
 This graph includes the number of times that your function code is run, including successful runs and runs that result in a function error.
 If the invocation request is throttled or otherwise resulted in an invocation error, invocations aren't recorded.

 2. Duration
+This shows the amount of time that your function code spends processing an event.
+The billed duration for an invocation is the valur of duration rounded up to the nearest milisecond.
 3. Errors
 4. Throttles
 5. IteratorAge